-COVID-19 brings with it a unique aspect that must also be contemplated: your project will be restarting with all other projects across the United States – simultaneously.
+In the case of a widespread disruption such as the pandemic, consider that your project will be restarting with all other projects across the United States – simultaneously.
 This could create its own speedbumps.

-The short- and long-term effects of this pandemic are yet to be known, but contractors with a sound strategy toward restarting operations will be the key to their companies’ future successes.
+The long-term effects of this pandemic are yet to be known, but contractors with a sound strategy toward restarting operations will be the key to their companies’ future successes.

 This loss control information is advisory only.
 The author assumes no responsibility for management or control of loss control activities.
 Not all exposures are identified in this article.
 Contact your local, independent insurance agent for coverage advice and policy service.
 Neither The Cincinnati Insurance Company nor its affiliates or representatives offer legal advice.
 Consult with your attorney about your specific situation.